-- Read the file /users/bigdata/10-numbers and compute the mean of the contained numbers. - Read /users/bigdata/10-students and /users/bigdata/10-semesters.
+- Read the file /user/bigdata/10/numbers and compute the mean of the contained numbers. - Read /user/bigdata/10/students and /user/bigdata/10/semesters.
 For each student, compute the numbers of semesters and store it as a separate file.
 The header is part of the file, filter it.
-Visualize the data flow of your script using a pipe diagram (including examples). - Read the file /users/bigdata/10-1998_FIFA_World_Cup.txt and replaces the occurrence of numbers from 1 to 100 by a textual representation.
+Visualize the data flow of your script using a pipe diagram (including examples). - Read the file /user/bigdata/10/1998_FIFA_World_Cup.txt and replace the occurrence of numbers from 1 to 100 by a textual representation, e.g., 5 becomes five.
 Provide a user defined function in Python to perform the replacement.
-Save the article under a new file in your directory on HDFS. - Read an arbitrary file and performs the wordcount task.
+Save the article under a new file in your directory on HDFS. - Read an arbitrary file and perform the wordcount task.